 As a thriving 501(c)3 Not For Profit organization, The Dual Immersion Academy operates under the guidance of an all volunteer Board of Directors that meets monthly on the 2nd Tuesday of each month.
-All meetings are open to the public (with the exception of closed sessions as allowed by Utah Law (52-4-204) for discussing personell and negotiations).
-Meeting Agenda's are posted at the school, on the DIA website and on the school's Facebook page.
-The Board of Directors is always accessable via e-mail to: firstname.lastname@example.org
+All meetings are open to the public (with the exception of closed sessions as allowed by Utah Law (52-4-204) for discussing personel and negotiations).
+Meeting agendas are posted at the school, on the DIA website and on the school's Facebook page.
+The Board of Directors is always accessible via e-mail to: email@example.com

 Gabriela Benitez- GBS Health Exchange Services Director.
 With over 12 years of experience in health insurance industry, Gabriela obtain her Paralegal Associates degree from Mountain West College.
 Prior to GBS, Benefits Gabriela worked for Regence BlueCross and BlueShield of Utah, UnitedHealthCare and Aetna USHealthCare.
 She dedicated many years of diverse efforts within Regence BlueCross and BlueShield including; Sales and Marketing, Public Relations, Customer Support, Benefit Contracts and Legal Compliance, Translator, Television Spokes-Person, and Emerging Markets increasing Latino enrollment considerably.
 Among her significant previous positions Gabriela was a key element in Regence BlueCross BlueShield successful emerging market development and implementation.
 Her team efforts were recognized by the national BlueCross and BlueShield association.
 In 2008, the Utah Hispanic Chamber of Commerce recognized Gabriela’s outstanding community and event coordinator efforts, she was awarded the business person of the year excellence plaque.